KlausC/Scanf.jl/README.md

 + The `%n$...` form of format specifications is not supported.

-+ Optional type modifiers like `h`, `l`, `L` etc. are ignored; the target type is derived from the type of the corresponding default argument, instead.
++ Optional type modifiers like `h`, `l`, `L` etc. are ignored; the target type is derived from the corresponding default argument, instead.

 + for type specifier `%c`, without `width` specified, the corresponding argument must have type `Char` or `String`.